eddmann/eddmann.github.io/_posts/2014/2014-02-27-creating-a-basic-auth-wsgi-middleware-in-python.md

         print('Goodbye!')
 ```

-As you can see we are able to secure a specified WSGI application with the provided 'Auth' middleware.
+As you can see, we are able to secure a specified WSGI application with the provided 'Auth' middleware.
-The advantages of using this loosely coupled approach allows us to easily replace the authentication implementation with an alternative (i.e. OAuth) in future builds, without alteration to encapsulated applications.
+The advantages of using this loosely coupled approach allow us to easily replace the authentication implementation with an alternative (i.e. OAuth) in future builds, without alteration to encapsulated applications.